So you’re dreaming of life on the open road on that epic long-distance cycle tour or bikepacking trip.

 6. Sell your fridge

 Fridges have been the default in homes for less than a century.
-The food in your fridge, however, is unlikely to actually need refrigeration; society has just developed a supermarket-assisted obsession with hoarding food for longer.
+Most of the food in your fridge, however, is unlikely to actually need refrigeration.
+Society has just developed a supermarket-assisted obsession with hoarding food for longer.
 (My mother-in-law even refrigerates flour.)

 As adventure cyclists without fridges, we’re all-too aware of this, happily carrying butter, cheese, yoghurt, cured meat, pastries, fresh fruit and vegetables, jars of jam and chutney, and mayonnaise inside our non-refrigerated panniers for a few days at a time and suffering no ill effects whatsoever.

 So sell your fridge.
-Raid all those mystery jars.
+Raid all those mystery jars at the back of the top shelf.
 Quit hoarding food for weeks, stop generating leftovers, and only buy what you can eat before it perishes — which includes more types of food than you might think.

 7. Turn out your wardrobe